 Nicholas J. Beeching, MA, BM BCh, FRCP, FRACP, FFTM RCPS (Glasg), FESCMID, DCH, DTM&H

 Consultant and Emeritus Professor of Tropical and Infectious Diseases

 Royal Liverpool University Hospital and Liverpool School of Tropical Medicine

-NJB is partially supported by the National Institute of Health Research Health Protection Unit (NIHR HPRU) in Emerging and Zoonotic Infections at University of Liverpool in partnership with Public Health England (PHE), in collaboration with Liverpool School of Tropical Medicine.
+NJB is partially supported by the National Institute of Health Research Health Protection Unit (NIHR HPRU) in Emerging and Zoonotic Infections at University of Liverpool in partnership with the UK Health Security Agency (UKHSA; formerly Public Health England), in collaboration with Liverpool School of Tropical Medicine.
 He is affiliated with Liverpool School of Tropical Medicine.
-The views expressed are those of the author and not necessarily those of the NHS, the NIHR, the Department of Health, or PHE.
+The views expressed are those of the author and not necessarily those of the NHS, the NIHR, the Department of Health, or UKHSA.